smorin/filegardener/README.rst

 Sometimes you want to check if the only copy of a file lives on a second drive or directory.
 This way you can make sure you don't delete the last copy of a file.

+A common example would be if you have a bunch of USB Pen Drives and you want to wipe the drives clean but don't want to delete the last copy of a file.
+You can use this to compare all the files on your computer with what's on your pen drive.

 Example:
 ::

 	time filegardener onlycopy --srcdir ~/Pictures --srcdir ~/Music  /Volumes/MyUSBDrive/ | tee list_onlycopyfiles_in_dst_dir.txt

-If you want not fail on error and capture the output on commandline and in files.
+If you want not fail on error and capture the list of file you only have 1 copy of and list of error in trying to check any file.
+This command will save the list of file you only have one copy of in stdout.log and any errors in stderr.log
 ::

 	time filegardener onlycopy --no-failonerror --srcdir ~/Pictures --srcdir ~/Music /Volumes/MyUSBDrive > >(tee stdout.log) 2> >(tee stderr.log >&2)